monix/monix.io/_tut/docs/3x/reactive/observable.md

 Note that the function is still pure - no side effect can be observed before `Observable` is executed.

 `Task#runToFuture` returns `CancelableFuture`.
 We can use it to return `Cancelable` from function, or we can just use `Cancelable.empty`.
-The former choice will be able to cancel `producerLoop` during `delayExecution(100.millis)` if `source` is canceled.
+The former choice will be able to cancel a `producerLoop` during `delayExecution(100.millis)` if the `source` is canceled.
-The latter will shortcircuit when `Stop` event is returned.
+The latter will shortcircuit when a `Stop` event is returned.

 ### Observable.repeatEvalF + concurrent data structure